Ha Giang Loop Motorbike Guide: Rental, Routes & Tips

 This is the most important decision you'll make.
 Ha Giang's roads include steep mountain passes, sharp switchbacks, loose gravel sections, and occasional unpaved detours.

-Honda XR150 — the Ha Giang classic
+Kawasaki Versys-X 300 — the Ha Giang pick

 Honda Winner X — the upgrade pick